talek/blog/_posts/2016-01-02-flashhback-standard-edition.md

 The main advantages for this solution are:

-  * no need for an Oracle enterprise edition.
-It's working with a standard edition without any problems.
+  * <s>no need for an Oracle enterprise edition.
+It's working with a standard edition without any problems.</s>
   * no need to have the database in `ARCHIVELOG`.
   * no flashback logs needed.
   * schema level flashback.